Updated on May 1st, 2018

-What follows is a tidy list of the best beginner options available in the electronic market.
+What follows is a tidy list of the best beginner electronic drum options available in the electronic market.
 While this list is not exhaustive, it provides the novice with some good starting points in his/her search for an ideal electronic set.

 Consultation with professional percussionists is always advised.
 Percussionists removed from the sales side of the industry may offer the novice good insight into brands and models without feeling the obligation to promote a particular brand.